nuxt/modules/README.md

 ### Contribution

 - If you feel a module is missing, please create a new [issue](https://github.com/nuxt/modules/issues/new)
-- If some data is outdated please directly openin a pull request
+- If some data is outdated please directly open a pull request

 ### Using CDN